The Human Connection and the Lack of Corporate Morality

-I own 25% of my company, which is a significant percentage.
+I own 25% of Blend Interactive, which is a significant percentage.
 This chunk of ownership binds me to this company, in the sense that I see the company as a sort of extension of myself in many ways.
 I’m not a minor owner – I’m a significant part of the day-to-day operations, and my input goes a long way towards steering the company.

 I stand to benefit from the profits of Blend, so if I do something to increase those profits at a human cost to someone, then I am placing money above human welfare.
 Conversely, if I reduce my personal profit in exchange for a human good, then I’m placing humanity above money.
 Good for me.